Assistive Technology Acts: Assistive Technology Act of 2004

 The Assistive Technology Act of 2004, signed by President George W. Bush, ensured major funding for the assistive technology was continued.
-The continuation of the act has allowed many people with a disability to continue to participate in every day activities.
+The continuation of the act has allowed many people with a disability to continue to participate in everyday activities.
 While this act was created in 1988, many changes occurred when it was continued in 2004.
 One of the major changes brought about by the Assistive Technology Act of 2004 was a change in purpose.
 Previous Acts focused on helping states build "systems for improving access to assistive technology devices for individuals with disabilities."
 The Assistive Technology Act of 2004 changes prior law from the Assistive Technology Act of 1998 to revise and reauthorize the Assistive Technology Act programs.
 The changes in the Assistive Technology Act allow the Secretary of Education to make Assistive Technology grants go to States to maintain statewide programs.
 The program will help individuals with disabilities, family members, guardians, authorized representatives, and advocates in obtaining Assistive Technologies'.
 In addition, the changes in 2004 to the Assistive Technology grants requires states to use the money for state level activities.
 State level activities include financing systems, which include loan programs to aid in access and funding for Assistive Technology services and devices.
 An Assistive Technology Device Loan allows individuals to borrow an Assistive Technology for a limited period of time to use and determine if the device meets their needs prior to them purchasing an Assistive Technology product.
 Also, Assistive Technology State Financing services allow individuals with disabilities to purchase/acquire financial loans that provide Assistive Technologies to consumers at lower costs through non-Assistive Technology Act sources or out of pocket money.
 In addition, the program will help with device reutilization which helps consumers get their products repaired, refurbished, and reassigned.
 Assistive Technology Reutilization services allows for other individuals with disabilities to reuse Assistive Technologies that are no longer used or needed by the original owner.
 This allows individuals with disabilities to receive an Assistive Technology with substantial cost savings.
 Also, this program will help find loans for devices with demonstrations that will aid in the informative processes.